varunraveendra/varunraveendra.github.io/index.md

   function showSlide(i){ slides.forEach((s,n)=>s.classList.toggle("active", n===i)); }
   function nextSlide(){ index = (index+1) % slides.length; showSlide(index); }
   showSlide(index);
-  setInterval(nextSlide, 4000);
+  setInterval(nextSlide, 3000);
 </script>

-I am Varun Raveendra a 1st-year Robotics PhD Student at [The University of Utah](https://www.utah.edu/) in [ARIA Lab](https://aria-lab.cs.utah.edu/).
-I work Currently work on embodied multi-agent robots, RL on embodied robots, swarm robots.
-Focusing on AI for embodied robots.
+I am Varun Raveendra, a first-year PhD Student in Robotics at the [University of Utah](https://www.utah.edu/), where I am a part of the [Aligned, Robust and Interactive Autonomy Lab (ARIA)](https://aria-lab.cs.utah.edu/) advised by Prof. [Daniel S Brown](https://users.cs.utah.edu/~dsbrown/).
+My research focuses on embodied multi-agent systems, Reinforcement Learning for embodied intelligence, and swarm robots, with a broader interest in advancing AI for embodied robots.

-I'm currently advised by Prof. [Daniel S Brown](https://profiles.faculty.utah.edu/u6044225) in my Robotics PhD.
-Previously, I completed my Master's Electrical Engineering doing robotics, while being advised by Prof. [Daniel S Drew](https://danieldrew.me/).
-Before being at The U, I received my undergraduate degree in Electronics and Communication at [NMIT](https://nitte.edu.in/nmit/).
-I've worked on many electronics projects and an internship at Tevatron Technologies in Bangalore, India where i worked on STM microcontrollers, all of which have given me the background and motivation to pursue the field of robotics.
+I previously completed my Master's Electrical Engineering at the University of Utah, also in robotics, under the guidance of Prof. [Daniel S Drew](https://danieldrew.me/).
+Before The U, I received my undergraduate degree in Electronics and Communication from [NMIT, India](https://nitte.edu.in/nmit/).
+I've worked on a range of electronics and robotics projects, including an internship at Tevatron Technologies in Bangalore, India where I worked on STM microcontrollers and embedded systems.

-I've shifted from academics to research recently and have started to maintain a list of my publications under the [Research]({{ site.url }}/research) tab.
-I also plan to [blog]({{ site.url }}/archive) every now and then compiling my personal experiences.
+These academic and industry experiences have shaped my background in robotics and motivated my transition from coursework to research-driven exploration.
+I've started publishing my research recently and have started to maintain a list of my publications under the [Research]({{ site.url }}/research) section.

 [CV / Resume]({{ site.url }}/assets/cv.pdf), [Google Scholar](https://scholar.google.com/citations?user=dXmPROMAAAAJ&hl=en)
 Email ID: [varunraveendra@gmail.com](mailto:varunraveendra@gmail.com)